Mollusca: Etymology

 The name Molluscoida was formerly used to denote a division of the animal kingdom containing the brachiopods, bryozoans, and tunicates, the members of the three groups having been supposed to somewhat resemble the molluscs.
-As now known, these groups have no relation to molluscs, and very little to one another, so the name Molluscoida has been abandoned.
+As now known, Brachipoda, Bryozoa and Mollusca are all part of the Lophotrochozoa but have very little relation to the Tunicata, so the name Molluscoida has been abandoned.

 Definition

-The most universal features of the body structure of molluscs are a mantle with a significant cavity used for breathing and excretion, and the organization of the nervous system.
+The most universal features of the body structure of molluscs are a mantle with a significant body cavity used for breathing and excretion, and the organization of the nervous system.
 Many have a calcareous shell.

 Molluscs have developed such a varied range of body structures, finding synapomorphies (defining characteristics) to apply to all modern groups is difficult.
 The most general characteristic of molluscs is they are unsegmented and bilaterally symmetrical.
 The following are present in all modern molluscs: